dev9com/json-config/README.md

 In order to use these files in the best way possible, this is our understanding of how these files will be used:

-- We will use a Heirarchical Config engine on the usage side.
+- We will use a Hierarchical Config engine on the usage side.
 Java projects can use Typesafe Config, Node projects can use [nconf](https://github.com/flatiron/nconf)
 - There will be an ops-controlled file that takes highest priority.
 This will probably be called ```secrets.conf```.
 This is the place we will store sensitive data, such as passwords, api keys, and auth tokens.
 These files will be unreadable to any user except the owner of the process and the root user.
 - The engines will load the environment-specific file first, then use the defaults config as a fallback.
 This file will be readable by any user with login rights.
 - The application will query environment variables to discover the current environment, then load that file.
 The rest of the application should be ignorant of the environment.
 - We allow developers to specify configuration overrides locally.

-The upshot of all of this, in heirarchical terms, results in loading files and resolving values in this order:
+The upshot of all of this, in hierarchical terms, results in loading files and resolving values in this order:

 0. From the environment and command line parameters.
 1. From ${user.home}/.config-local.json
-2. From /opt/cmates/config/{env}/secret.json (if env is available)
+2. From /opt/config/{env}/secret.json (if env is available)
-3. From /opt/cmates/config/{env}/config.json (if env is available)
+3. From /opt/config/{env}/config.json (if env is available)
-4. From /opt/cmates/config/default/config.json
+4. From /opt/config/default/config.json

 In order to do overrides through the environment or command line, use dotted notation.
 For example, to replace the db host in our examples above, you could do something like this: